| Title: | Augmented Backward Elimination |

 ... |

-the function plots a barplot of the relative inclusion frequencies of the specified variables, for the specified values of alpha and tau.
+When using type.plot="variables" the function plots a barplot of the relative inclusion frequencies of the specified variables, for the specified values of alpha and tau.
+When using 'type.resampling="Wallisch2021"' the plot is based on subsampling with sampling proportion equal to 0.5, otherwise as specified in 'type.resampling'.

-the function plots a barplot of the relative frequencies of the final models for specified alpha(s) and tau(s).
+When using type.plot="models" the function plots a barplot of the relative frequencies of the final models for specified alpha(s) and tau(s).
+When using 'type.resampling="Wallisch2021"' the plot is based on subsampling with sampling proportion equal to 0.5, otherwise as specified in 'type.resampling'.

 Rok Blagus, [email protected]